shaleio/Welcome-to-Shaleio/CHARTER.md

 The Guild is not active until the First Five Builders demonstrate:

 - formation of their LLC,
-- acceptance of the Charter and SGL,
+- acceptance of the Charter, NDA, SGL,
 - contribution to or creation of a Strata,
 - understanding of lineage and reforges,
 - honorable engagement with the community.